SteveDunn/steve-dunn-blog/posts/2011/05/11/handy-use-of-extension-method-on-a-bool.md

 ---
-title: 'Handy use of extension method on a bool'
+title: Handy use of extension method on a bool
 date: '2011-05-11T20:41:00+00:00'
 status: publish